KezzaMcFezza/DefconExpanded/docs/sdl_push_mode_guide.md

 - `SoundAudioClockedADSR` (default: `1`)
   - Drives ADSR against the audio playback clock instead of wall clock when push mode is active.
 Ensures the envelope you hear is aligned to playback, not to when the event was created.

+- `SoundResamplerSfx` (default: `sinc64`)
+  - Resampler kernel for sound effects; `sinc64` gives sharper reconstruction than linear without a large CPU hit.

+- `SoundResamplerMusic` (default: `sinc128`)
+  - Resampler kernel for music streams; `sinc128` favours higher fidelity for long-running content.

-The defaults above mirror the **Ultra-Safe** preset described later.
-Expect higher baseline latency out of the box; dial the queue and ring values down once you have verified that your target machines can sustain push mode without underruns.
+The defaults above mirror the **Small CPU, Balanced** preset described later.
+Use it as the new baseline and adjust in either direction once you have validated underrun headroom on your target machines.

 Related (for callback mode):